KokoMukruYves/Hospital-OPD-Analytics-Dashboard/README.md

 * **Monitor Peak Trends:** Regularly track daily and hourly patient patterns to adjust staffing, appointment slots, and resource allocation in real time.
 * **Cohort Analysis:** Analyze returning patient cohorts to understand long-term engagement trends and anticipate resource needs for chronic care or specialized services.
 * **Dashboard Updates:** Keep your OPD dashboard current with real-time data to support ongoing operational decisions and strategic planning.
 ---

-💡 **In summary:** Focus on staffing optimization, patient retention programs, targeted outreach, and financial strategy based on payment behavior, while leveraging data insights continuously to improve both care and efficiency.

----

-If you want, I can **also turn these recommendations into a concise “Executive Action Plan” slide** that pairs directly with your dashboard visuals—perfect for management meetings.

-Do you want me to do that?

 </details>